mashu/ImmuneDiscover.jl/docs/src/building.md

 julia --project=build scripts/build_binary.jl [output_dir]
 ```

-**Note:** UnicodePlots is an optional dependency (for terminal bar plots in `demultiplex` and `search exact`).
-The standalone binary is built without it so that PackageCompiler can succeed; `--noplot` is unnecessary and plotting is simply skipped if UnicodePlots is not available.
+**Note:** UnicodePlots is used for terminal bar plots in `demultiplex` and `search exact`.
+The standalone binary is built without it so that PackageCompiler can succeed; plotting is skipped if UnicodePlots is not available. `--noplot` still disables plots when the package is present.

+**CLI snappiness:** `--help` / `--version` do not write `immunediscover.log`.
+Ordinary commands read the version from `Project.toml` and do not shell out to `git`; `--version` appends the git hash when git is available.